-MARY LATHROP AWARD
+MARY LATHROP TRAILBLAZER AWARD

-Meet Our 2017 Mary Lathrop Award Winner
+Meet Our 2023 Mary Lathrop Trailblazer Award Winner

 Mary Lathrop was born in 1865 to a Philadelphia Quaker family.
 At age 19, she became a reporter at a local newspaper.
 She had a distinguished career until poor health forced her to choose a new profession at age 30.
 She came to Colorado and pursued a legal degree at the University of Denver College of Law where she graduated first in her class.
 She passed the Colorado Bar in 1896 with a score that would stand as a record until 1941.